 Y Drefn, Mared’s debut solo album was released mid-2020 on I KA Ching Records.
 With a wide range of influences, the album goes on a journey through the genres, setting off with a folk-pop blend on Y Gwydr Glas and Y Reddf, before moving into the realm of Jazz and Soul on Pontydd and Dos I Ffwrdd.
 Prior to March 2020, Mared was a cast member of Les Miserables in the West End – an experience which she believes was key in shaping her as a solo artist.
 Following her role curating an episode of S4C’s Curadur back in March, Mared had the exciting opportunity to perform her work with a full band and she is looking forward to replicating the experience at Tafwyl!

-A Cardiff based heavy metal band whose songs burst with emotion.
+A Cardiff based heavy rock band whose songs burst with emotion.
 The band’s ability to flow between fragile, gentle melodies and energetic, heavy soundscapes shapes their style.

 Despite taking influence from post-hardcore, punk, emo, indie and post-rock, the band’s work doesn’t fit neatly into any of these genres.
 Rather, their sound is a powerful one, guided by emotional and passionate melodies.